EffortlessHome/effortlesshome_addon/oasira_cloud_bridge/DOCS.md

 Adds Matter device export support to Home Assistant.

 ### Web Dashboard
-Provides a web interface for monitoring and managing your Oasira services.
+Provides a web interface for monitoring and managing your EffortlessHome services.

 ## Troubleshooting

 ### Add-on won't start
 1. Check that your email and password are correct
-2. Verify you have an active Oasira account
+2. Verify you have an active EffortlessHome account
 3. Check the add-on logs for specific error messages

 ### Services not connecting
 - Ensure your internet connection is stable
-- Verify your Oasira account has active services
+- Verify your EffortlessHome account has active services
 - Check that the required ports are not blocked by your firewall

 ## Support

-For additional help, contact Oasira support at https://www.effortlesshome.co
+For additional help, contact EffortlessHome support at https://www.effortlesshome.co